1. basic issues

 - through the connections of the SB-members of the group population to (politically related) decision-makers in other democratic bodies and to civil society groups;

-- and through the cooperation of many political groupings that take part in this co-determination:
+- and through the cooperation of many political groups that take part in this co‑determination:

 To support the own interests as strong as possible (e.g. to get SB-seats in the biggest international

 companies), political groups can unite in international political groups.
 On the one hand, these can be alliances corresponding to

 party political groups like Socialists / Social Democrats, Conservatives, Liberals, Greens; but it can also be

 international alliances of other civil society organizations (NGOs).

-If the biggest of these international groups can agree on common aims, then through them can be acted on economy internationally and globally, e.g. with regard to social issues, human rights, ecology, tax justice.
+If the biggest of these international groups can agree on common aims, then through them can be acted on economy internationally and globally, e.g. with regard to social issues, human rights, protection of environment, tax justice.

 3. size of a company